 Additionally, publishers began offering libraries packages of titles, known as "the big deal" or "bundling," instead of the traditional single title subscription model.
 While such bundling deals often mean that libraries pay less, on average, per title, it also means that libraries are often forced into subscribing to less-popular titles in order to gain access to the more heavily used journals in the bundle.

 Universities nationwide continue to respond to rising journal costs and budget pressures through cancellation of journals, shrinking monograph budgets, and investments in initiatives and programs meant to diversify the scholarly publishing landscape.
 According to the Library Journal's annual Periodical Price Survey here are some of the recent major events:

-- As of the end of 2010, 14 institutions have signed on to the Compact for Open-Access Publishing Equity, committing institution funds to pay author fees charged by Open Access journals.
+- As of 2013, 21 institutions have signed on to the Compact for Open-Access Publishing Equity, committing institution funds to pay author fees charged by Open Access journals.
 The U.S. institutions are: